 (D) Mediation Agreement.
-Any agreement reached through mediation must be signed by the parties.
-If neither party is represented by an attorney, the agreement will be forwarded to the Court for approval.
+Any agreement reached through mediation must be signed by the parties and their attorneys.
+If neither party is represented by an attorney, the agreement will be forwarded to the Court for approval immediately.
 If any party is represented by an attorney, any agreement reached through mediation must be signed by the parties and submitted to the attorneys for review.
-An attorney must file a notice of objection within 30 days after the date of the signing of the agreement, but in no event less than 3 court days prior to any hearing or trial set for legal decision-making or parenting time, and provide a copy of the notice of objection to the Conciliation Court.
+In the case of mediation of legal decision-making and/or parenting time at Conciliation Court, the parties and the attorneys may waive in writing or on the record the right for their attorneys to file written objections to mediated agreements.
+An attorney must file a notice of objection within 30 days after the date of the signing of the agreement, but in no event less than 3 court days before any hearing or trial set for legal decision-making and/or parenting time, and provide a copy of the notice of objection to the Conciliation Court.
 The notice of objection must state nothing more than a party objects to the agreement, without elaboration.
-At the same time the objecting party files a notice of objection, that party must submit to the opposing attorney, or to the party if self-represented, a statement setting forth the specific objections to the agreement and a proposal for resolution, as set forth in Rule 68(B)(6)(b), ARFLP.
+At the same time the objecting party files a notice of objection, that party must submit to the opposing attorney, or to the party if self-represented, a statement setting forth the specific objections to the agreement and a proposal for resolution.
 The statement and proposal for resolution must not be filed with the Court.
 If a notice of objection is filed, the parties will not return to mediation to resolve their dispute unless both parties and their attorneys stipulate to return to mediation.
-If no objection is filed, the Conciliation Court will submit the agreement to the Court for approval.
-Agreements reached through mediation may not be enforced until an Order has been entered by the Court approving the agreement.
+If no timely objection is filed, the Conciliation Court will submit the agreement to the Court for approval.
+Agreements reached through mediation are not binding until an Order has been entered by the Court approving the agreement.
 If the agreement is not approved, or if the Court modifies the agreement, and the parties do not accept the modification, then the agreement is nullified, and will not be admissible in evidence.

-(E) Confidentiality of Mediation Process.
-Mediation proceedings must be held in private.
-All communications, verbal or written, by any person connected with the proceedings must not be disclosed in any Court proceeding even upon waiver by the parties.
-The only exception to this confidentiality provision is the reporting requirement of A.R.S. § 13-3620.

-(F) Conclusion of Mediation.
-The mediator must notify the Court in writing when an agreement has been reached or the mediator concludes that further mediation is not warranted.
-Upon the issuance of this notice, mediation is concluded.

-(G) Subsequent Legal Decision-Making or Parenting Time Evaluation.
-The Conciliation Court mediator or private mediator who conducts mediation pursuant to Pima County Local Rule 3.10 shall not subsequently serve as legal decision-making or parenting time evaluator for the same parties.

-(H) Private Mediation.
-The parties may agree to mediate legal decision-making or parenting time disputes through a private mediator selected and paid for by the parties as an alternative to mediation through the Conciliation Court only by complying with the following:
+(E) Private Mediation.
+The parties may agree to mediate legal decision-making or parenting time disputes through a private mediator pursuant to Rule 67.3, ARFLP, as an alternative to mediation through the Conciliation Court only by complying with Rule 67.3(d), ARFLP, and providing a copy of the notice to the Conciliation Court.

-The agreement to proceed with private mediation must be in writing, signed by all parties, filed with the Court, and a copy provided to the Conciliation Court.
-The name, address and telephone number of the private mediator and the date of the first mediation session must be contained in the agreement.
 The parties must also acknowledge in the written agreement that the private mediator has received a copy of Pima County Local Rule 3.10.

 All the provisions of Pima County Local Rule 3.10 apply to private mediation, and any references to the Conciliation Court are deemed to include private mediators.